-GDP Annual Growth Rate in Mexico averaged 2.04 percent from 1994 until 2020, reaching an all time high of 9 percent in the fourth quarter of 1996 and a record low of -18.70 percent in the second quarter of 2020.
+GDP Annual Growth Rate in Mexico averaged 1.99 percent from 1994 until 2020, reaching an all time high of 9 percent in the fourth quarter of 1996 and a record low of -18.70 percent in the second quarter of 2020.
 This page provides - Mexico GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Mexico GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+Mexico GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

 GDP Annual Growth Rate in Mexico is expected to be -2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Annual Growth Rate in Mexico to stand at 4.60 in 12 months time.
 In the long-term, the Mexico GDP Annual Growth Rate is projected to trend around 2.20 percent in 2022 and 2.40 percent in 2023, according to our econometric models.